Troubleshooting

 Causes and fixes:

 • ATTIC_SERVER not set: Verify the environment variable is present in the runner pod.
-Check that the Kubernetes Secret for Attic credentials exists in the {org}-runners namespace.
+Check that the Kubernetes Secret for Attic credentials exists in the runner’s namespace (arc-runners or gitlab-runners, depending on the path you are debugging).

-• Attic service unreachable: Confirm the Attic cache service is running in the attic-cache-dev namespace.
+• Attic service unreachable: Confirm the Attic cache service is running in the nix-cache namespace.
 Test connectivity from a runner pod with curl $ATTIC_SERVER.

 • Cache name mismatch: Verify ATTIC_CACHE matches the cache name used in attic push commands.